Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Emerging Trends And Open Challenges

+\textbf{Multi-Modal Detection.} With the increasing prevalence of multi-modal data, OOD detection has expanded beyond single modalities.
+MultiOOD~\citep{dong2024multiood} established a comprehensive benchmark with algorithms like A2D and NP-Mix.
+Recent works~\citep{gao2024no} have advanced cross-modal alignment techniques.

+\textbf{Multi-Label OOD Detection.} Real-world applications often involve multi-label data, where each instance may belong to multiple categories.
+Detecting OOD samples in these scenarios is challenging due to increased dimensionality and label correlations.
+Recent approaches~\citep{mei2024multi} leverage uncertainty modeling and subjective logic to improve robustness in multi-label OOD detection.

-\textbf{Open-Vocabulary Scenario.} Existing LPM-based methods assume that ID categories are accessible.
-However, this assumption does not hold in open-vocabulary scenarios. ~\citet{li2024learning} addresses this by learning migratable negative prompts.
-It uses a subset of ID labels for prompt learning, and these learned prompts can be applied to other unseen labels.
-OOD detection in open-vocabulary settings further relaxes the requirement for prior access to ID knowledge, paving the way for the development of more generalized models.
+\textbf{Open-Vocabulary Scenario.} Traditional approaches often assume access to all ID categories, an assumption that does not hold in open-vocabulary contexts.
+Recent work~\citep{li2024learning} explores learning migratable negative prompts, enabling OOD detection even when only a subset of ID labels is available, thus paving the way for more generalizable models.

-\textbf{Noise Settings.} While previous research has largely focused on standard clean label settings, few studies have explored the other side of the coin: noisy label scenarios. ~\citet{humblot2024noisy} investigate practical scenarios and examine the impact of varying levels of noise on OOD detection.
-Then they provide several key takeaways for improving OOD detection in noisy label environments.